cronpulse-live/cronpulse-laravel/packages/Cronpulse/LaravelMonitor/Readme.md

 MONITOR_JOB_KEY=your-real-job-key
 ```

-This job key is essential for authenticating your pings with the monitoring service.
+This job key is essential for authenticating your pings with cronpulse.

 ## Usage

 ### Basic Monitoring

-You can manually ping the monitoring service by using the `Monitor` class.
+You can manually ping cronpulse by using the `Monitor` class.
 This can be useful for sending status updates about your scheduled jobs.

 #### Starting a Job